The Corridor People

-The Corridor People is a British television series that was produced by Granada Television for the ITV network in 1966, devised and written by Edward Boyd.
+The Corridor People was a British television series produced by Granada Television for the ITV network in 1966, devised and written by Edward Boyd.

 A surreal black-and-white detective series, The Corridor People pitched security agent Kronk (John Sharp) against exotic villainess Syrie Van Epp (Elizabeth Shepherd) over the course of four episodes.

 The series has been released on DVD in the form of electronic conversions from 405 to 625-line video.